-Kajiya soke will teach a workshop in October 2014.
+Kajiya soke has conducted a workshop in October 2014.
 At this occasion, he answers an interview at the request of Nguyen Thanh Thien to honour the invitation of Pavez sensei from Katsujinken Dojo in Santiago, Chile.

 Nguyen Thanh Thien: Dear Kajiya soke, dear Headmaster, what is Hyoho Niten Ichi Ryu?